Georgea75/malthus/README.md

 #### Compute

 The compute function returns the births, deaths, and total population from the current time step to the step provided to the function.
+The use of compute does not change the current step of the iterator.

-Compute takes two arguments:
+Compute takes one argument:

 - step (int): The time step that the model should calculate up to and included the provided step.

-- reset (boolean): If this is set to true the model with reset the iterators step to zero.
-This has a default value of true.

 ```

-model.compute(10,false)
+model.compute(10)
 ```

 ## Documentation

 ### Models

-#### Class: PopulationDynamics Model
+#### Class: PopulationDynamicsModel

 The `PopulationDynamicsModel` class represents a basic population dynamics model.
 It simulates the changes in population over successive steps, considering births and deaths.
 The model is designed to be iterated over, allowing users to generate and analyze population data for different steps.